shinevijayan03/shinevijayan03/README.md

 Most of my repositories are hands-on: working code, architecture patterns, evaluation frameworks, deployment-ready templates, and practical examples for builders who want to move from idea → prototype → production.

+My goal is to build open-source systems that connect: Silicon → Runtime → AI Platform → Enterprise Value

 ## What I Build

 ### 🤖 Agentic AI Systems